Pakistan struggles to avert danger as floods rise, death toll tops 1,300 | Science-Environment

 Over 400,000 pregnant women in badly affected Sindh province have been displaced by the floods, with only 891 making it to relief camps, according to data from the provincial government released on Friday.
 The relief effort is a huge burden for an economy already needing help from the International Monetary Fund.

+A delegation of three U.S. lawmakers, who visited the flood-hit areas on Sunday to assess the damage and explore ways of assisting Pakistan in its recovery efforts, met Prime Minister Shehbaz Sharif on Monday, his office said.
+Sharif told the lawmakers that given the challenges and enormous resources involved in the reconstruction efforts, "continued support, solidarity and assistance from the international community was critical," the office said.

-The United Nations has called for $160 million in aid to help the victims of the floods but Finance Minister Miftah Ismail said the cost of the damage was far higher than that.
+The United Nations has called for $160 million in aid to help the flood victims but Finance Minister Miftah Ismail said the damage was far higher.
 "The total damage is close to $10 billion, perhaps more," Ismail said in an interview with CNBC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)